t-freger/ram/docs/docs/install/environment-variables.md

 :::caution

-To change environment variables, you must recreate the Immich containers.
+To change environment variables, you must recreate the ram containers.
 Just restarting the containers does not replace the environment within the container!

 In order to recreate the container using docker compose, run `docker compose up -d`.